-2. Promotion of the Patient and Public Involvement (PPI) in Medical Research/Clinical Studies
+13.2 Promotion of the Patient and Public Involvement (PPI) in Medical Research/Clinical Studies

 AMED's mission is to approach each patient individually, staying close and providing support for LIFE (being alive, living each day, living life) while ensuring the practical application of research results in the medical field as quickly as possible and delivering these results to patients and their families.
-In view of this mission, AMED is promoting initiatives that promote Patient and Public Involvement (PPI)1 in medical research and clinical studies.
+In view of this mission, AMED is promoting initiatives that promote Patient and Public Involvement (PPI)^{} in medical research and clinical studies.
 These efforts are expected to generate research results that are even more beneficial to patients, etc., as well as lead to smoother implementation of research and improved protection of clinical trial subjects.
 For these reasons, AMED requests that program participants proactively incorporate PPI into medical research and clinical studies.
-Moreover, for the time being it is envisages that among the areas of medical research and clinical studies the PPI initiative will mainly focus on investigator-initiated trials, intervention studies, observational studies (non-intervention studies) with human subjects.

-1 AMED's definition of "Patient and Public Involvement (PPI) in Medical Research/Clinical Studies"
+AMED's definition of "Patient and Public Involvement (PPI) in Medical Research/Clinical Studies"